Need Part Replacements? The Complete Guide to Pontoon Boat Hardware

 Gate Pinch Guards

-Most come in a kit of 3 or more and include stainless screws for easy installation.
+Most come in a kit of three or more and include stainless screws for easy installation.
 While most are white, you can find them in gray to camouflage with your pontoon railing.

-These really are awesome, if you don’t have one installed already; nothing is worse than a pinched finger!
+These really are awesome.
+If you don't have one installed already, get on that pronto.
+Nothing is worse than a pinched finger!

 Pontoon gate latches are a great safety option.
 It prevents the door from accidentally swinging open, which protects your passengers and pets.

-This T. H. Marine GL-2-DP Pontoon Gate Latch (check price on Amazon) comes in gray to match and camouflage with metal railing.
-It’s molded nylon also prevents rusting.
-And this one fits rounded doors, made of square tubing, as well as both right-handed and left-handed gates.
+This T. H. Marine GL-2-DP Pontoon Gate Latch comes in gray to match and camouflage with a metal railing.
+The molded nylon also prevents rusting.
+This one fits rounded doors made of square tubing as well as both right-handed and left-handed gates.